-We love the creamy white make of this Dutch oven from Magnolia.
-Coming in at just under $50, the five-quart oven is perfect for smaller families who don’t need as many portions of a dish to feed everyone.
+We love the creamy white make of this Dutch oven from Hearth & Hand in collaboration with Magnolia.
+Coming in at just under $50, the five-quart pot is perfect for smaller families who don’t need as many portions of a dish to feed everyone.

-This Dutch oven from Chantal is a pretty ocean blue color that makes a statement in any kitchen.
-The piece disperses and retains heat well, and has a scratch-proof enamel coating.
+This Dutch oven from Chantal comes in four vibrant colors (including this pretty ocean blue design) that will make a statement in any kitchen.
+The piece disperses and retains heat well and has a scratch-resistant enamel coating.

 For those who can’t get enough of the Pioneer Woman and her down-home meals, why not make some of your own in her brand of Dutch ovens.
-This one is covered in a pretty floral pattern and is oven-safe up to 500 degrees.
+This floral-shaped one is pretty in pink and includes useful features like interior condensation ridges and a heat-resistant knob.

 The Cuisinart cast-iron casserole is on the more expensive side, but still worth it for those who cook regularly and want a reliable Dutch oven.
 The piece comes with a tight-fitting lid and is one of the only Dutch ovens to come with a coated lid knob.

-Crock-Pot has been a beloved kitchen brand for decades, and there are many people who swear by their Dutch oven.
+Crockpot has been a beloved kitchen brand for decades, and there are many people who swear by its Dutch oven.
 It comes in a dozen colors to match your kitchen's aesthetic and works on gas, electric, ceramic and induction cooktops.
-It also has over 3,000 verified five-star reviews on Amazon.
+It also has over 5,000 verified five-star ratings on Amazon.

-Lodge Cast Iron is known for their pots and pans that are able to stand up to just about anything.
-Their enameled cast-iron Dutch oven is particularly beloved by cooks around the world for even heating and easy clean-up after you’re done with dinner.
-The six-quart version comes in nine colors including red, blue and spruce.
+Lodge Cast Iron is known for its pots and pans that are able to stand up to just about anything.
+The enameled cast-iron Dutch oven is particularly beloved by cooks around the world for even heating and easy clean-up.
+The six-quart version comes in several different colors and is made with a chip-resistant finish.

 Food Network’s line of cookware is typically worth the splurge, but especially so with this Dutch oven.
 The seven-quart version is great for larger families, or for those who regularly cook things like pot roast or whole chickens.
 Its bright red color also works as a vibrant focal point for your kitchen.

-With its matte paint job and skinny handles, The Dutchess is a modernly unique take on the classic Dutch oven.
-Its oval shape allows more food to brown on the bottom surface without overcrowding the pan, while its uncommon gray interior helps hide pesky stains.
+With its matte paint job and skinny handles, The Dutchess is a modern take on the classic Dutch oven.
+Its oval shape allows more food to brown on the bottom surface without overcrowding the pan, while its uncommon gray interior helps to hide pesky stains.

 Martha Stewart is the queen of everything home and lifestyle, which means we had to include one of her famous Dutch ovens.
-This eight-quart model is on the pricier side, but still less than a Le Creuset of a smaller size.
-(It also doesn't hurt that it's currently on sale for 50% off.)
+This eight-quart model is on the pricier side, but still less than a Le Creuset of a smaller size (and works just as well!).